 This course is particularly meant for students who did not learn programming in high school, but who enjoyed programming in CS101 and who want to develop their programming skills.

-Every week there will be one hour of lecture with some quizzes, followed by a three-hour lab.
-I will provide materials (lecture notes and on-line tutorials) that students sometimes need to study before coming to the class.
-You will spend all three hours on a fun programming project.
+Every week there will be one lecture, and a three-hour lab.
+I will provide materials (lecture notes and on-line tutorials) that students sometimes need to study before coming to the lab.
+You will spend all three lab hours on a fun programming project.
 The difficulty of the projects will slowly increase over the semester.
 There will be no separate homeworks or projects, however, you will be asked to finish projects at home if you could not complete it during the lab.

 I'm trying to make this webpage and the materials suitable for self-study, for students who cannot take CS109 or who quickly want to improve their programming skills (for instance during the semester break).

 I have made a complete written tutorial that walks you through all the material in the course.
 Read the tutorials on The command line, Introduction to Kotlin, and Incremental testing, then start working on the programming projects.
 The difficulty of the projects increases slowly during the course.
 You'll need to read more of the tutorials as you progress through the projects.

 In this course we will use the Kotlin programming language.

 In my experience, students develop a style of programming in their first programming language.
 They find it difficult to learn a different style later, even if they switch to a different language.
 This means that students should start early to use a modern language that encourages writing clean and elegant code, and supports a good object-oriented and functional style.